Bang Boom Bang: Production

 The film was shot in Unna, Cologne and Dortmund and Dortmund Airport, which is located at city boundary of Dortmund.
 The budget was valued at about 5 million Deutsche Mark.

 Awards

 Peter Thorwarth received the "Director’s Promotional Award" at the 1999 "Filmfest München".
 In 2000, the film was honoured with "VGF Award" at the Bavarian Film Awards.

+Other

+Since its release on August 26, 1999, the film has been shown regularly without interruption at the UCI cinema in Bochum, currently in its 1292nd week (as of May 2024).
+On its 10th, 20th and 25th anniversaries, the film was shown simultaneously at prime time in all 14 screens of the UCI cinema in front of more than 2,400 guests.